modalitysystems/modalitysoftware-docs/twa/automation/TWA-Automation-ConfigurableScenarios.md

 e.g. the trigger will scan for all deleted teams in a time window, e.g last 7 days, but then the automation checks if the exact message has been sent before. f it has, it will not be sent, if it hasn't it will be sent. - the scenario runs daily, but only sends new messages.
 This means we can alert daily on "newly deleted teams".

+- This is a recently created team, here are some tips
 - Your team now has 1 or more guests
-- This is a recently created team, here are some tips
-- A team has been deleted